5jt/dyalog-cookbook/manuscript/18 GUI.md

 ∇
 ~~~

+Since the Tracer cannot (currently) step into one line dfns, defining the `OnConfigure` callback as a one liner is exceedingly useful as it allows you to avoid stepping into the callback, which is itself likely to result in even more configure events being generated.
-As already mentioned≤ it is absolutely essential this function be a one-liner: that makes the Tracer ignore it.
+As already mentioned it is absolutely essential that this function is a one-liner because that makes the Tracer ignore this function.

 ### All the `GUI.Create*` functions

-We list all the functions here.
-You might not necessarily follow each of them in detail.
-We recommend scanning through them for their gist, at least until  `GUI.AdjustGroupSize`, before continuing to [The callback functions](#).
+Although we list all functions here you might not necessarily follow us on each of them in detail, but you should at least keep reading until you reach `GUI.AdjustGroupSize`.

+However, we suggest to scan through them rather than skipping them and carrying on with [the callback functions](#The callback functions).

 #### The function `CreateMainForm`

 ~~~
-     ∇ n←CreateMainForm n;∆
+     ∇ N←CreateMainForm N;∆
 [1]    ∆←⊂'Form'
 [2]    ∆,←⊂'Coord' 'Pixel'
 [3]    ∆,←⊂'Caption' 'MyApp'
-[4]    ∆,←⊂'Posn'n.∆Posn
+[4]    ∆,←⊂'Posn'N.∆Posn
-[5]    ∆,←⊂'Size'n.∆Size
+[5]    ∆,←⊂'Size'N.∆Size
-[6]    n.∆Form←⍎'Form'⎕WC ∆
+[6]    N.∆Form←⍎'Form'⎕WC ∆
-[7]    n.∆Form.n←n
+[7]    N.∆Form.N←N
-[8]    n←CreateMenubar n
+[8]    N←CreateMenubar N
-[9]    n←CreateStatusbar n
+[9]    N←CreateStatusbar N
 [10]  ⍝Done
      ∇
 ~~~

-One statement needs discussion: line [7] assigns `n` to `n.∆Form.n` -- what for?
+One statement needs discussion: line [7] assigns `N` to `N.∆Form.N` -- what for?

-This allows us to find `n` with ease: we know that there is always a reference to `n` available inside the main form.
-When we introduce the callback functions we will need `n` is almost all of them, and this will make is easy for them to find it.
+This allows us to find `N` with ease: we know that there is always a reference to `N` available inside the main form.
+When we introduce the callback functions we will need `N` is almost all of them, and this will make is easy for them to find it.

 ##### Collecting properties